 How IRA Beneficiary Trusts Protect You and Your Family in Pennsylvania

-Many people don’t even think about IRAs as part of their estate planning, especially since retirement accounts usually allow you to name a beneficiary.
+Many people don’t even think about IRAs as part of their estate planning.
+That’s because retirement accounts usually allow you to name a beneficiary.
 On the surface, it would appear the assets in your retirement account automatically transfer to your beneficiary.
 In reality, simply having the IRA transfer to a beneficiary can result in considerable tax losses as well as other problems.
 Setting up an IRA Beneficiary Trust transfers assets to the trust… not directly to your beneficiaries.
 Here’s why this is advantageous.

 The Advantages of IRA Trusts

-There are three main advantages to having your IRA transfer to a trust:
+There are three main advantages to having your IRA transfer to a trust…

 - You exert more control.
 If you set up your IRA early in your working career, you make a choice about a beneficiary.
 You may list a parent, current spouse or child.
-However, over time you may get divorced, your parents may pass on and many other events can happen in your life.
+However, over time you may get divorced, your parents may pass on.
+Many other events can happen in your life.
 Despite this, not everyone remembers to update their beneficiaries.
 With an IRA trust…